ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-2-explosions.md

 ### Import

-To begin with we need to update the import of `macroquad_particles` and replace `ColorCurve` with `AtlasConfig`.
+To begin with, we need to update the import of `macroquad_particles` and replace `ColorCurve` with `AtlasConfig`.

 ```rust